 So it began that little seed planted so many years ago started to grow.
 I went out and started practicing, after all it didn’t cost anything to get a shot wrong, merely delete it, adjust the settings and try again.
 Soon I was putting in decent photographs, but I didn’t want to be just decent.
 I wanted to soar, to excel, to be better than average.
 I began to go online and ask question of photographers whose work I admired.
 I made friends with those photographers who I thought were better than I was, and met up with them , went out on shoots with them, and picked their brains, and I was indeed getting better.
 However I wasn’t done yet……I took this as far as I could go, continued my education by enrolling into the Mount Sac Photography program.
 Coupled with my photography classes, I started taken graphic arts courses and I soon realized my real passion was to combine the two skills to create one of a kind works of art called composite art.

-To schedule your own go to contact page
+To schedule your own go to contact page.

-This image contains at least 4 different images, from 4 different locations, plus a brush or two created from photographs, to complete this composition.
+This image contains at least 4 different images,

 Over 1000 images of all styles from eclectic to still life to contemporary to chose from, each image can be made into a number of different objects.